freedomofpress/encryption-works/encryption_works.md

 >
 > ["U.S. Agencies Said to Swap Data With Thousands of Firms."](http://www.bloomberg.com/news/2013-06-14/u-s-agencies-said-to-swap-data-with-thousands-of-firms.html) Bloomberg.
 June 14, 2013.

-Not only is this a grossly irresponsible act which puts customers at risk of being hacked just so the NSA can spy on the world's citizens, but it means that the NSA, with enough effort, has been handed the keys to any computer running Windows, MS Office, Skype, or any other piece of Microsoft software, including their SkyDrive cloud storage software.
-This would obviate any encryption you use with communications.
+Not only is this a grossly irresponsible act which places innocent customers at risk of being hacked just so the NSA can spy on their targets, but it also means that the NSA, with enough effort, has been handed the keys to any computer running Windows, MS Office, Skype, or any other piece of Microsoft software, including their SkyDrive cloud storage software.
+This would obviate any encryption one uses with communications.

 How could Skype get away with this?
 The problem lies with proprietary, or closed-source software, which includes much of what’s released by Microsoft, Apple, and Google.
-Software is said to be either open source or closed-source, depending on whether the underlying code is publicly available for independent observers to see it and make sure that nothing untoward is happening.
-It’s much more difficult for to independently verify that secret backdoors don’t exist in closed-source software at the clandestine demands of the surveillance state.
+Software is said to be either open source or closed-source, depending on whether the underlying code is publicly available for independent observers to review it and make sure that nothing untoward is happening.
+It’s much more difficult to independently verify that secret backdoors don’t exist in closed-source software at the clandestine demands of the surveillance state.

 Some pieces of closed-source software are still better than others.
 While Microsoft has openly collaborated with the US government, Apple took a different tack.
 Apple CEO Tim Cook recently released an impassioned open letter in which he affirmed Apple’s commitment to privacy.
 In it, he claimed that no Apple device has a backdoor which would allow a government to access user data, and that its iMessage and FaceTime protocols are fully end-to-end encrypted, so even Apple can't decrypt the messages if they wanted (or were forced) to.